 Your specific workflow will depend on your requirements, including your compliance needs, your other workflows, and your environment and account topology.

-From a shell in your project folder (with your Account Information in environment), run:
+From a terminal in your project folder, run:

 $ terraform plan